Profit Booking Strategies Explained5 min read

 2. Target Oriented Profit Booking Approach

-- A proper comprehensive stock research is required when it comes to selling the shares and book profits.
+- Proper comprehensive stock research is required to sell the shares and book profits.

-- An investor can get the best returns on their investments by booking the profits in a well planned and timely manner.
-It is always advisable to book profits on the small portions of the investments.
+- It is always advisable to book profits on the small portions of the assets.
 This will benefit the investors in two ways :

-- Partial profit booking will secure the profits on a certain part
+1. Partial profit booking will secure the profits on a particular part.

-- The rest of the investments will continue to grow for long-term financial goals
+2. The rest of the investments will continue to grow for long-term financial goals.